zendesk/min-tfs-client/protobuf_srcs/tensorflow/python/autograph/g3doc/reference/control_flow.md

   tf.print('iteration:', i)
 ```

-`for` statements that iterate over a _distributed_ `tf.data.Dataset` and which
+`for` statements that iterate over a _distributed dataset_ and which do not
-do not contain `break` or `return` statements are executed as TensorFlow loops
+contain `break` or `return` statements are executed as TensorFlow loops by
-by converting them to the datasets' `reduce` ops:
+converting them to the dataset's `reduce` ops:

 ```
 for i in tf.distribute.OneDeviceStrategy('cpu').experimental_distribute_dataset(